Overview

 Distributions vs. Expressions

 A common confusion: distributions are not DSL functions.
 You can’t write NORMAL(60, 10) as an expression.
-Distributions are JSON objects specified in the model schema:
+Distributions are picked from a dropdown on every numeric field that supports them — Normal, Uniform, Triangular, Beta, and the rest of the ten options.
+Selecting one reveals the parameter fields beneath the picker.

 Common Functions